Januda-lelwala/db_frontend/README.md

-# KandyPack Frontend - Clean Structure
+# KandyPack Frontend - Complete & Clean

-A clean, organized React frontend extracted from the original messy codebase.
+A complete copy of the KandyPack React frontend with ALL pages, components, and features from the original codebase, now organized in a clean folder structure.

 ## 📁 Project Structure